duomei98/chemical-hazards/README.md

 # DISCUSSION
 ## Pre-Processing
-Given the incredibly large size of database we were drawing from, we needed to carefully prune our data.
-First, we discarded all non-hazardous compounds, which were irrelevant to our goal.
+Given the incredibly large size of database we were drawing from, we needed to carefully select our data.
 For the remaining compounds, the most important features to extract were CID (Compound Identifier), SMILES string, and associated GHS hazard codes.
-Since there are around 70 GHS hazard codes listed on PubChem, we decided to sort them into their hazard class, of which there are 9 in total.
+Since there are around 70 GHS hazard codes, we decided to sort them into their hazard pictograms, of which there are 9 in total.
 This approach avoids overcomplicating our model while still retaining the important information.

 For the same reason, we discarded all text and image-based data.
 We considered including numerical attributes such as boiling or melting point, but ultimately decided against it to narrow the scope of our project.
 Including more attributes might improve the predictive ability of our model, so there is area for improvement here.
 However, given the scale of our dataset, we opted to prioritize simplicity and speed.

 ## Data Exploration
 After pre-processing our data into a dataframe with SMILES string and one-hot encoded GHS Hazard classes as features, we wanted to examine our data for patterns.
-First, we looked at the counts distribution for each Hazard class and found that irritants made up about 65% of all data, while the classes 'explosive', 'oxidizer', and 'pressurized' summed to less than 1%.
+First, we looked at the counts distribution for each Hazard label and found that 85% of all compounds were labeled 'irritant', while the the labels 'explosive', 'oxidizer', and 'pressurized' summed to less than 1%.
 This was not unexpected, given that irritants are much more common than explosives, oxidizers, and pressurized compounds.

-However, this class imbalance was very problematic when it came time to build our models.
+However, this imbalance was very problematic when it came time to build our models.
 In hindsight, it might've been smarter to deal with this challenge at this stage of our project.
-We could've oversampled the minority classes or randomly removed some of the irritant samples so that our data was more balanced.
+We could've oversampled the minority classes or randomly removed some of the solely irritant samples so that our data was more balanced.

 Finally, we generated a correlation heatmap for the GHS Hazard classes.
 It showed low correlation between all class features, meaning that hazards are largely independent of each other.
 Based on this correlation, we determined that we did not need to prune any features.